 Partnership is a two-way process in which we work together for the safety, well-being, and development of children.

 We will:

-- treat each other with respect - be open and honest, and act with integrity - recognise the uniqueness of individuals and settings and take this into account when planning support and challenge - arrange visits at a time and date agreed in advance - write and agree a record of the visit together detailing any discussion held, and actions agreed (This is known as a 'note of visit', 'record of event' or a report) - strive to do what we say we will do and carry out any actions resulting from the visit - maintain confidentiality unless required to share information to ensure the safeguarding and welfare of children or vulnerable adults, or where it is in the best interests of the setting.
+- treat each other with respect - be open and honest, and act with integrity - recognise the uniqueness of individuals and settings and take this into account when planning support and challenge - arrange visits at a time and date agreed in advance where we can all give appropriate attention to the learning and self-evaluation opportunities presented by the visit - write and agree a record of the visit together detailing any discussion held, and actions agreed (This is known as a note of visit, record of event or intervention or a report) - strive to do what we say we will do and carry out any actions resulting from the visit - maintain confidentiality unless required to share information to ensure the safeguarding and welfare of children or vulnerable adults, or where it is in the best interests of the setting

 We may share information with other agencies and professionals as appropriate to ensure effective support and positive outcomes for children.
 Notes of visit are only available to Solihull Education Outcomes and Intervention Service.
+Contact details of setting may be shared with DfE or their commissioned service who can provide support such as PDP (Professional Development Programme) training.